Posted on

 I vividly remember my first thunderstorm as a child.
 It was late afternoon in our home, surrounded by farmland.
 The air hung heavy, oppressive.
-My mind churned, unsettled without reason.
 My grandparents were gazing at the horizon, but there was no relief to be found.

 Then, distant flashes of lightning began to appear.
-Initially, they were utterly silent.
 Every creature fell silent, not a single insect made a sound.
 All awaited their deliverance.

-I was captivated by the distant flashes.
+I was captivated.
 I was afraid, yet I yearned for them to draw closer.
 Soon, I began to hear their cracks.
-Their ferocity sent shivers down my spine, electrifying my entire body.
+Their ferocity sent shivers down my spine.
 A few drops fell, and a profound sense of release and tranquillity washed over me.

 Little did I know then that this ebb and flow between tension and release would be such a significant part of adulthood.